 8 Things to Try When Your Key Won’t Turn in Ignition

-1. Wiggle the Steering Wheel
+Wiggle the Steering Wheel

-2. Check the Gear Shift
+Check the Gear Shift

-3. Is the Battery Dead?
+Is the Battery Dead?

-In the event that the battery is dead, the car will not ignite when you try turning it on.
+If the battery is dead, the car will not ignite when you try turning it on.

 You can ascertain the strength of the battery using a voltmeter or by trying to flash the car lights.
 If the battery is dead, you can replace it and continued enjoying seamless ignition.

-4. Try the Spare Key
+Try the Spare Key

-5. Us a Silicon-Based Spray in the Lock
+Us a Silicon-Based Spray in the Lock

-6. Jiggle the Key in the Ignition
+Jiggle the Key in the Ignition

 Gently try to jiggle the key in the lock once more.
-In case the wafers have minor damages or the split wafers have jammed, then this jiggling will resolve the issue and turn the ignition.
+In case the wafers have minor damages or the split wafers have jammed, this jiggling will resolve the issue and turn the ignition.

 This marks the last attempt.
 This should only be tried after all other remedies have been exhausted.

-In the event that all these remedies fail, then you should hire a locksmith.
+If all these remedies fail, then you should hire a locksmith.
 One of the benefits of hiring a locksmith is that he will come to your location to do the job.

-If you live in Point Grey you can call our locksmith Point Grey company for quick service.
+If you live in Point Grey, you can call our locksmith Point Grey company for quick service.